Pedro Álvares Cabral: Fleet commander-in-chief

 An earlier fleet had been the first to reach India by circumnavigating Africa.
 That expedition had been led by Vasco da Gama and returned to Portugal in 1499.
 For decades Portugal had been searching for an alternate route to the East, in order to bypass the Mediterranean Sea which was under the control of the Italian Maritime Republics and the Ottoman Empire.
 Portugal's expansionism would lead first to a route to India, and later to worldwide colonization.
 A desire to spread Catholic Christianity to pagan lands was another factor motivating exploration.
 There also was a long tradition of pushing back Muslims, which stemmed from Portugal's fight for nationhood against the Moors.
 The fight expanded first to North Africa and eventually to the Indian subcontinent.
 An additional ambition which galvanized the explorers was the search for the mythical Prester John—a powerful Christian king with whom an alliance against Islam could be forged.
-Finally, the Portuguese Crown sought a share in the lucrative West African trade in slaves and gold, and India's spice trade.
+Finally, the Portuguese Crown sought a share in the lucrative West African trade of slaves and gold, and India's spice trade.

 Departure and arrival in a new land

-The fleet under the command of the 32–33-year-old Cabral departed from Lisbon on 9 March 1500 at noon.
+The fleet under the command of the 32-year-old Cabral departed from Lisbon on 9 March 1500 at noon.
 The previous day it had been given a public send-off which included a Mass and celebrations attended by the King, his court and a huge crowd.
 On the morning of 14 March, the flotilla passed Gran Canaria, in the Canary Islands.
 It sailed onward to Cape Verde, a Portuguese colony situated on the West African coast, which was reached on 22 March.
 The next day, a nau commanded by Vasco de Ataíde with 150 men disappeared without a trace.
 The fleet crossed the Equator on 9 April, and sailed westward as far as possible from the African continent in what was known as the volta do mar (literally "turn of the sea") navigational technique.
 Seaweed was sighted on 21 April, which led the sailors to believe that they were nearing the coast.
 They were proven correct the next afternoon, Wednesday 22 April 1500, when the fleet anchored near what Cabral christened the Monte Pascoal ("Easter Mount", it being the week of Easter).
-The spot is on the northeast coast of present-day Brazil.
+The spot is on the eastern coast of present-day Brazil.

 The Portuguese detected inhabitants on the shore, and all ships' captains gathered aboard Cabral's lead ship on 23 April.
 Cabral ordered Nicolau Coelho, a captain who had experience from Vasco da Gama's voyage to India, to go ashore and make contact.
 He set foot on land and exchanged gifts with the indigenous people.
 After Coelho returned, Cabral took the fleet north, where after traveling 65 km along the coast, it anchored on 24 April in what the commander-in-chief named Porto Seguro (Safe Port).
 The place was a natural harbor, and Afonso Lopes (pilot of the lead ship) brought two natives aboard to confer with Cabral.